 Fleet managers have a wide range of responsibilities, all of which are critical to the operation of a fleet.
 The simplest way to streamline the tasks of a fleet manager is to invest in a digital fleet telematics system, like Fleet Geo.

-Fleet Geo tracks a fleet’s vehicles in real-time, alerts fleet managers to suspected theft attempts, tracks mileage and more.
+Vimcar’s business vehicle tracking, Fleet Geo, tracks a fleet’s vehicles in real-time, alerts fleet managers to suspected theft attempts, tracks mileage and more.
 Best of all, the data collected by Fleet Geo is stored digitally.
 Fleet managers can access specific data with just a few clicks of the mouse.
 Fleet Geo even comes with its own app, free of charge, which makes managing a fleet outside of the office incredibly easy.

 Fleet managers still using paper logs are creating more work for themselves.
 A digital fleet management system like Fleet Geo will cut costs, save time and streamline operations.